TRINITY LAKES GUARD STATION RENTAL CABIN

 About

-Big Trinity Cabin offers a quiet retreat in a beautiful high alpine landscape within the Boise National Forest.
-The historic guard station is situated at 7,900 feet elevation in a dense lodgepole pine forest, nestled among four subalpine lakes: Big Trinity Lake, Little Trinity Lake, Big Roaring River Lake, and Little Roaring River Lake.
-Trinity Mountain, the tallest peak in the Boise Range at 9,451 feet, rises just to the south.
-The cabin sleeps six people and is equipped with one double bed, a sofa bed, a drop-down kitchen table, chairs, cookware, dishes, and cleaning supplies.
-A wood stove provides heating and cooking capabilities, with seasoned wood, a splitting maul, axe, and hatchet provided.
-Outside amenities include a picnic table, campfire ring with grill, and a vault toilet.
-Drinking water is available from a nearby hand pump.
-The area offers excellent recreation opportunities including fishing for rainbow and cutthroat trout in nearby lakes, hiking on the 4-mile Rainbow Basin Trail system, and wildlife watching for elk, deer, and occasional black bears.
-Motorized trails including Roaring River Trail 045 and Lava Mountain Trail 125 are also accessible.
-The summit of Trinity Mountain offers panoramic views from the lookout tower, accessible via the highest drivable point in Idaho.
-The cabin has no electricity or propane, and guests must pack out all trash and provide their own bedding and lighting.
+The Trinity Lakes Guard Station is a historic cabin rental in the Boise National Forest, situated at 7,900 feet elevation in a dense lodgepole pine forest.
+The cabin is surrounded by four subalpine lakes: Big Trinity Lake, Little Trinity Lake, Big Roaring River Lake, and Little Roaring River Lake.
+Trinity Mountain, the tallest peak in the range at 9,451 feet, rises to the south.
+The rustic cabin sleeps six and is equipped with one double bed, a sofa bed, a drop-down kitchen table, cookware, dishes, and cleaning supplies.
+A wood stove provides heating and cooking capabilities.
+Outside, guests have access to a picnic table and campfire ring with grill.
+Drinking water is available from a nearby hand pump, and a vault toilet is located outside.
+The cabin is stocked with seasoned firewood, a splitting maul, axe, and hatchet.
+Guests must bring their own bedding, lighting, and emergency supplies.
+All trash must be packed out.
+The area offers excellent fishing for rainbow and cutthroat trout, hiking on the Rainbow Basin Trail system, and wildlife viewing for elk, deer, and black bears.

 Directions

-Travel east from Boise on I-84 to Mountain Home.
-At I-84/Highway 20 junction, take Highway 20 east for 35 miles to Pine/Featherville turnoff.
+From Boise, take I-84 east to Mountain Home.
+At the I-84/Highway 20 junction, take Highway 20 east for 35 miles to the Pine/Featherville turnoff.
 Travel north on Forest Highway 61 for 29 miles to Forest Road 172.
-Travel 15 miles northwest to Forest Road 129.
-Travel 3 miles to the Guard Station junction.
-The roadway is paved up to the junction of Forest Road 172.
-Forest Road 172 is native material (dirt) and trailer traffic is not recommended.
+Travel northwest 15 miles to Forest Road 129, then 3 miles to the Guard Station junction.
+Total distance is approximately 47 miles from Highway 20 on unpaved roads.
+Trailer traffic is not recommended.

 Amenities